Frequently Asked Questions

 To find a Legal Aid Office that covers your county click here.

-Using the “Do you Qualify” program (lower left panel), experiment with what you think your record is .
-If you think you have a conviction or charge that could be expunged and you want to go further, order the $40 certification of your record issued by the Kentucky State Police.
+Use the “Do you Qualify” program (lower left panel) to experiment with what you think your record is .
+If you think you have a conviction or charge that could be expunged and you want to go further, order the $40 certification of your record issued by the Kentucky State Police, see below.
 This certification could take 60 days or more to arrive.
 This certification is required to expunge a conviction.
 It details your record and expresses the opinion of KSP whether can be expunged.
 You do not need this certification to expunge a case that ended without a conviction, but you still have to know the particulars (case number, etc.) of your case.

 The best way to get your record is to order the Kentucky State Police Certification.
 It costs $40.